lwhile/influxdb-relay-annotation/README.md

 ## Sharding

 It's possible to add another layer on top of this kind of setup to shard data.
 Depending on your needs you could shard on the measurement name or a specific tag like `customer_id`.
 The sharding layer would have to service both queries and writes.

+## Buffering

+The relay can be configured to buffer failed requests.
+The intent of this logic is reduce the number of failures during short outages or periodic network issues.
+> This retry logic is **NOT** sufficient for for long periods of downtime as all data is buffered in RAM

+Buffering has two configuration options:

+* BufferSize -- the maximum number of requests to buffer per backend.
+* MaxDelayInterval -- the max delay between retry attempts per backend.
+    The initial retry interval is 500ms and is doubled after every failure.

+If the buffer is full then requests are dropped and an error is logged.
+If a requests makes it into the buffer it is retried until success.

+Retries are serialized to a single backend.
+Meaning that buffered requests are attempted one at a time.
+If buffered requests succeed then there is no delay between subsequent attempts.